 Annette lives in Tsawwassen with her husband and two dogs.
 Her daughter attends the University of British Columbia.
 Having grown up in Italy Annette loves all things Italian.
 She and her family love to hike, bike, ski and travel.

 Annette is honoured to serve on the Delta Police Board.
 Her work and interests consistently reflect a commitment to public service and the engaged support of healthy communities.

 Lara Victoria is an entrepreneur and consultant in the hospitality industry with a background in finance and retail banking.
 As an active advocate for Equity, Diversity, Inclusion and Indigeneity, Lara supports opportunities for cultural integration in business as well as in engaged volunteer work in her community.
 As an immigrant herself, Lara brings her lived experience to her EDII advocacy.
-She has advised organizations and published papers on these issues, focusing on cultural diversity and the value of belonging in inclusive communities.
-As a naturalized Canadian citizen, Lara is personally committed to a conscientious journey in truth and reconciliation with members of our Indigenous communities, honouring our collective cultures and history, and committing to respectful and equitable engagement, now and in the future.
+She is also personally committed to a conscientious journey in Truth and Reconciliation with members of our Indigenous communities, honouring our collective cultures and history, and committing to respectful and equitable engagement, now and in the future.

 Along with other qualifications related to finance and hospitality, Lara has earned a Bachelor of Arts (BA) degree from Bombay University (India) and her Master of Business Administration (MBA) degree from Queen's University (Canada) with a focus on Financial Strategy.
-She has also earned her Certificate of Social Impact focusing on environmental and economic sustainability as well as social justice.
+She has also earned certifications in Social Impact (Queen’s University) and Equity, Diversity, and Inclusion (UBC).